SohanaPreeth/Git-Demo-Repo2/README.md

 'git checkout -b feature_branch-name' helps to shift from branch to branch and -b is for creating a new branch.
 These are the changes thata are done in feature branch, we are saving these changes in the feature branch, so these changes will not reflect in master file, untill and unless we merge the files. we use 'git commit -am "message"' directly to track and save the changes and push this changes in the remote repo.
+'git push --set-upstream origin feature_trail_branch' will be used to push the changes in the remote repo.